makma/fingerprintjs.com/content/index/paywall.md

   image: /img/uploads/fpjs_cover3.png
 invertContent: false
 hero:
-  title: "Secure your paywall solution with the #1 user identification API"
+  title: "Make your paywall software leakproof "
-  description: "FingerprintJS helps media companies, subscription services and
+  description: FingerprintJS helps media companies, subscription services and
-    content creators monetize more effectively.
-Catch visitors attempting to circumvent your paywall rules with our visitorIDs that remain stable through incognito browsing, clearing cookies, and more. "
+    content creators monetize more effectively with accurate visitor identification.
+Catch visitors attempting to circumvent paywall rules with visitorIDs that remain stable through incognito browsing, clearing cookies, using a VPN, and more.
+Make leaky paywall solutions a thing of the past by eliminating even the trickiest paywall circumvention techniques.
   ctaText: Try our Live Paywall Demo
   ctaHref: https://paywall-example.fingerprintjs.com/
   openCtaNewTab: true
 cardSection:
-  title: What FingerprintJS can do for your paywall
+  title: FingerprintJS Pro's Paywall Services
-  subtitle: ""
+  subtitle: Internet savvy users know how to circumvent your paywall and get
+    unlimited views of your content.
+Make sure that all your website visitors pay their share to view your content without having to replace your existing paywall software.
   cards:
     - icon: /img/uploads/account_fraud.png
       title: Anonymous user identification